The Betting Favourites to Win the 2025 Epsom Derby

 With the 2025 edition just around the corner, excitement is building — and so is speculation around the top contenders.

-As always, the betting markets offer a useful guide to who the key runners are, and this year a fascinating trio of favourites have emerged: The Lion in Winter, Ruling Court and Twain.
+As always, the betting markets offer a useful guide to who the key runners are, and this year a fascinating trio of favourites have emerged: The Lion in Winter, Ruling Court and Delacroix.

 Let’s take a closer look at these main players in what promises to be a memorable renewal of the Derby.